Walker-Industries-RnD/Easy_UI_Nav/README.md

 ## Features

 - Effortless UI Navigation: EasyUINav simplifies Unity UI navigation, eliminating the need for manual configuration.

 - Intuitive Setup: Create navigation elements effortlessly by clicking the plus sign and dragging buttons to the designated slots.

-- Customization Made Easy: Tailor navigation paths by assigning game objects to enable and disable lists, ensuring seamless user experience.
+- Customization Made Easy: Easily set UI actions with a simple drag and drop system.

 - Reset with Ease: Need to start over?
 Click "reinitialize" to reset lists and begin anew, saving time and streamlining your workflow.